Azure-Samples/network-dotnet-manage-ip-address/README.md

 - csharp
 products:
 - azure
-services: virtual-network
+extensions:
-platforms: dotnet
+- services: virtual-network
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing network user defined routes in C# #

  Azure Network sample for managing IP address -
   - Assign a public IP address for a virtual machine during its creation
   - Assign a public IP address for a virtual machine through an virtual machine update action
   - Get the associated public IP address for a virtual machine
   - Get the assigned public IP address for a virtual machine
   - Remove a public IP address from a virtual machine.

 ## Running this Sample ##